Face Recognition Lets Palestinians Cross Israeli Checkposts Fast, But Raises Concerns

 For years, Palestinians had to muscle their way through crowds to be checked by soldiers.
 "We used to spend a good two hours here ... chaos," said construction worker Imad Khalil at an upgraded checkpoint.
 "Today we arrive and we immediately pass."

-Omer Laviv of Mer Security and Communications Systems, an Israeli company that markets AnyVision technology to law enforcement agencies around the world, said facial recognition technology is a few decades away from being able to locate a suspect by scanning crowds in real time, but could be used to match the photo of a specific suspect with recorded footage from a specific location.
+Omer Laviv of Mer Security and Communications Systems, an Israeli company that markets AnyVision technology to law enforcement agencies around the world, said facial recognition technology is a few decades away from being able to locate a suspect by scanning crowds in real time but could be used to match the photo of a specific suspect with recorded footage from a specific location.

 "Security concerns override privacy," Laviv said.